 “Will solar panels damage my roof?”

 We never authorize an installation without first inspecting your roof.
 If your roof needs work, we do provide roofing services as well.
-Also note, the solar panels as well as the part of the roof that the panels are installed on will be protected by a 25 year warranty.
+Also note, the solar panels are protected by a 25 year warranty, and even the part of the roof that the panels are installed are covered for up to 5 years as well.
 How is that for peace of mind?